-- are not approved in accordance with the static calculation method Static reference profile A or in accordance with the dynamic calculation method Dynamic reference profile SEa, with the exception of codified transports, see Section 5.4.2.3 - exceed code P/C 371 in accordance with UIC 596-6 (see Section 5.4.3 for codified transports) - utilise the European reference profile GC - utilise dynamic reference profile SEc - exceed valid line category - exceed line category D2 (STAX 22.5 tonnes and/or STVM 6.4 tonnes/metre) - has inner wheelbase greater than 17.5 metres - has outer wheelbase less than 4.5 metres - has buffer overhang of at least 2.5 metres from outer axle tree fpr a bogie wagon or at least 3.5 metres for 2-axle wagon (does not apply to RIV/TEN marked carriages) - is particularly power consuming, i.e. a vehicle weight of more than 2 400 tonnes and have more three or more locomotives (with raised pantograph).
+- exceed valid line category - exceed line category D2 (STAX 22.5 tonnes and/or STVM 6.4 tonnes/metre) - has inner wheelbase greater than 17.5 metres - has outer wheelbase less than 4.5 metres - has buffer overhang of at least 2.5 metres from outer axle tree for a bogie wagon or at least 3.5 metres for 2-axle wagon (does not apply to RIV/TEN marked carriages) - is particularly power consuming, i.e. a vehicle weight of more than 2 400 tonnes and have more three or more locomotives (with raised pantograph).